 Manufacturer Certified Refurbished: A product that has been refurbished, tested and certified by the original manufacturer to be in perfect working order and usually free of all but minor visual flaws.
 May not be in original retail packaging, but will be repackaged with original accessories, with warranty backed by the manufacturer.

 Certified Refurbished: A product that has been refurbished, tested and certified by the seller to work the same as a brand new version.
 May not be in retail packaging, but includes original accessories.
-For example, this HP laptop has been refurbished to Microsoft Authorized Refurbisher standards, including details like testing the ports, operating temperatures and RAM.
+For example, a laptop can be refurbished to Microsoft Authorized Refurbisher standards, including details like testing the ports, operating temperatures and RAM.

 Refurbished: Offered through third parties, these units can come in a range of conditions from retailers; however, Best Buy only sells “Grade A” inventory, typically sold in 9/10 or better cosmetic condition.
 Usually not in a retail box, and may include non-original accessories such as smartphone chargers and cables—but you’ll save a bit more and still get a reliable product.